 MUSCLE LOSS DURING CALORIE REDUCED DIETS

 If you have not programmed your body to break down fat for energy through the Keto Diet, your body will mostly turn to breaking down muscle instead of fat.
 On a carbohydrate reliant energy system, it is necessary to eat every three to four hours and to have your first meal within an hour of waking.
 This is necessary to regulate blood sugar, prevent cravings and prevent muscle mass breakdown.
 This is a way for the body to conserve energy when it is “starving.
-By merely reducing calories such as Intermittent Fasting on a glucose-dependent energy system will break down muscle mass and reduce the number of calories burned at rest.
+Merely reducing calories such as Intermittent Fasting on a glucose-dependent energy system will break down muscle mass and reduce the number of calories burned at rest.
 We understand that muscle is “expensive” and by not feeding the body regularly, the body will choose to break muscle down.
 Muscles form part of the “engine” that burns calories, if you break down muscle, you, in essence, make the engine smaller that is responsible for burning calories.

 FASTING MUST BE DONE IN CONJUNCTION WITH THE KETO DIET